salek7/seo-automations-agents/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 💡 Propozycja nowej funkcji
+name: 💡 Feature Request
-about: Zaproponuj pomysł dla tego projektu
+about: Suggest an idea for this project
 title: '[FEATURE] '
 labels: ['enhancement']
 assignees: ''
 ---

-## 💡 Czy Twoja propozycja jest związana z problemem?
+## 💡 Is your feature request related to a problem?
-Krótki opis problemu.
-Np.
-Zawsze irytuje mnie, gdy...
+Brief description of the problem.
+E.g. I'm always frustrated when...

-## 💭 Opisz rozwiązanie, które chciałbyś zobaczyć
+## 💭 Describe the solution you'd like to see
-Jasny i zwięzły opis tego, co chciałbyś, żeby się wydarzyło.
+Clear and concise description of what you'd like to happen.

-## 🔄 Opisz alternatywy, które rozważyłeś
+## 🔄 Describe alternatives you've considered
-Jasny i zwięzły opis wszelkich alternatywnych rozwiązań lub funkcji, które rozważyłeś.
+Clear and concise description of any alternative solutions or features you've considered.

-## 📝 Dodatkowy kontekst
+## 📝 Additional Context
-Dodaj tutaj wszelkie inne informacje lub zrzuty ekranu dotyczące propozycji funkcji.
+Add any other information or screenshots about the feature request here.

-## 🎯 Kategoria SEO
+## 🎯 SEO Category
 - [ ] Keyword Research
 - [ ] Competitor Analysis
 - [ ] Content Optimization
 - [ ] Technical SEO
-- [ ] Inne
+- [ ] Other

-## 🛠️ Platforma
+## 🛠️ Platform
 - [ ] Make (Integromat)
 - [ ] N8N
-- [ ] Obie platformy
+- [ ] Both platforms